Online Doctor of Education in Education Administration

 Earning a Doctor of Education in Education Administration is a powerful investment in your future—and OU Online is committed to making that investment accessible and transparent.

-Students pay $567 per credit hour, totaling $30,618 for the program.
+Students pay $567 per credit hour, totaling $30,618 for the approximately 54 credit hours of doctoral coursework completed in the program as part of the 84 to 90 total post-bachelor’s credit hours required for the degree.
 Books and additional materials are not included.

 Financial aid, scholarships, and employer tuition assistance may be available to help reduce your out-of-pocket costs.
 OU’s dedicated financial services team will support you every step of the way—so you can stay focused on your education and career growth.